-If you love one-pan skillet meals (and I’m pretty sure you do) then you’re also going to love my One Pan Skillet Honey Dijon Chicken, this One Pan Skillet Garlic Parmesan Chicken & Asparagus, and this One Pan Shrimp and Asparagus.
+If you love one-pan skillet meals (and I’m pretty sure you do) then you’re also going to love my Cajun Shrimp and Rice Skillet, this One Pan Skillet Garlic Parmesan Chicken & Asparagus, and this One Pan Shrimp and Asparagus.

 Fajitas are the best are they not?
 I know I talk the taco talk a lot, and I might also really like Mexican food.
 Heck, I even get a kick out of fajitas.
 But this dish is all the best things about tacos, Mexican food, and fajitas and all put together in one pan like a magic dinner show.